robertwlodarski/robertwlodarski.github.io/_pages/about.md

   - /about.html
 ---

-I'm an analyst at the Bank of England, soon to start my research as a PhD student at the University of Cambridge.
+I'm an analyst at the Bank of England, now starting as an economics PhD student at the University of Cambridge.

-I'm still building the website so bear with me.
+My research interests focus on <span style="color: maroon; font-weight: bold;"> macroeconomics</span>, <span style="color: maroon; font-weight: bold;">labour</span>, and <span style="color: maroon; font-weight: bold;">firm dynamics</span>.